Contributors Dropdown icon

 Byron Sharp's How Brands Grow is probably the most important book about building brands.
 It's a great book everyone in marketing should read.
 Keep in mind, though, that it can be a bit dogmatic.
 Learn from it, but remember that you might need to take a more nuanced approach in real-world scenarios.
 You can't overestimate the power of creativity.

-It's also important for marketers to read diverse perspectives so they can adopt frameworks that fit a campaign's unique needs.
+Marketers should also read a mix of perspectives to adapt frameworks to real-world needs.
 Some of the books that will make you a well-rounded marketer include:

 Also, If you want a short read that packs in a lot of useful information, check out The Smart Branding Book: How to Build a Profitable and Resilient Brand by Dan White.